Corporate Governance in GC Rieber Shipping ASA

-The board will not seek to hinder or obstruct any takeover bids for the company’s business activities or shares.
-Should there be a bid for the company’s shares, the company’s board of directors will not exercise authorizations to issue new shares or pass other resolutions in an attempt to obstruct the bid without the approval of the general meeting.
-Any transaction that in effect is a disposal of the company’s business activities will be decided on by the general meeting.
+The Board will not seek to hinder or obstruct any takeover bids for the Company’s business activities or shares.
+Should there be a bid for the Company’s shares, the Company’s Board of Directors will not exercise authorisations to issue new shares or pass other resolutions in an attempt to obstruct the bid without the approval of the general meeting.
+Any transaction that in effect is a disposal of the Company’s business activities will be decided on by the general meeting.

-When a takeover bid has been received, the board of directors will initiate an external valuation by an independent adviser and thereafter the board of directors will recommend shareholders to either accept or reject the offer.
-The valuation must also take into account how a possible takeover will affect the long-term value creation in the group.
+If a takeover bid has been received, the Board of Directors will initiate an external valuation by an independent adviser and thereafter the Board of Directors will recommend shareholders to either accept or reject the offer.
+The valuation must also take into account how a possible takeover will affect the long-term value creation in the Company.

 Choice of auditor

-The group’s auditor will be chosen by the general meeting.
-PwC has been the company’s auditor since the ordinary general meeting in 2013.
+The Company’s auditor will be chosen by the general meeting.
+PwC has been the Company’s auditor since the ordinary general meeting in 2013.

 The auditor’s relationship to the Board of Directors and the auditing committee